sprejerlaila/jekyll-uno/_posts/2019-01-05-Analyzing WhatsApp messages part 2.md

 ### Analysis

 Now I'm ready to play around and see what my messages are about!
-As I'm building my [tableau dashboard], I once again export the dataframe to a csv.
+As I'm building my [tableau dashboard](https://public.tableau.com/profile/laila4760#!/vizhome/Emojis_1/Emojis?publish=yes), I once again export the dataframe to a csv.

 ```python
 # For the visualization, I dropped the messages